 I have personally used the Roco & Roxie product and I would recommend it for the best results.

-Some individuals want to avoid using chemical products and prefer to try a more natural cleaning solution that is less harsh.
+Some individuals want to avoid using chemical products and prefer to try more natural, homemade solutions that may be less harsh.

 So if you wish to use baking soda and white vinegar solutions to try to clean away the smell of urine here’s a homemade recipe to use as a cleaning method on your furniture.

 - Soak up as much of the urine as possible with a damp cloth or you can use paper towels.
 Remember to wear cleaning gloves to do this.

 - Mix 4 parts warm water and 1 part distilled white vinegar.
 Pour this into a spray bottle.